mjoseland/automation/README.md

 When a scheduled request is triggered:
 1. Config for an internal (to the application) JSON-body HTTP request is retrieved from the request repository.
 2. The request is assembled and sent.
-3. The response so step 2 is stored as part of the scheduled request's short term history.
+3. The response to step 2 is stored as part of the scheduled request's short term history.

 Scheduled request item config can be subject to CRUD operations at any time through a data API.
 Any changes immediately start, stop, or modify the scheduled request that corresponds to the config.
-Short term scheduled request history is available as GET call to the associated config.
+Short term scheduled request history is available as GET call to the associated config resource.

 TODO:
 * Scheduled request manager for high-level implementation of steps 1-3